Fine Tuning Your Offer to Purchase a Home

 What Are Fixtures?

-Fixtures are items that are permanently attached to a house, such as a built-in range, the heating and cooling system and kitchen cabinets.
-They are considered part of the real estate and are normally left in place for the new home owner.
+Fixtures are items that are permanently attached to a house, such as a built-in range, the heating, and cooling system and kitchen cabinets.
+They are considered part of the real estate and are normally left in place for the new homeowner.

 Many common fixtures are listed in the pre-printed forms that are used for real estate transactions, but nearly every house has decorative fixtures, and they're the items that often create disagreements between home buyers and sellers.

-The weathervane you saw on the house is a fixture, but it could be a gift the sellers won't part with.
+The weathervane you saw in the house is a fixture, but it could be a gift the sellers won't part with.
 And it may seem odd that a seller would go to the trouble and expense of removing a built-in spa, but I've seen it happen, even though it was indeed listed on the contract as a fixture that would stay with the house.

 Don't take chances--decide which items should stay or go and make sure the seller agrees with you now, before it becomes an issue when you find it missing at your final walk-through.

 Make a List of Items You Want to Stay